AK-Saigyouji/Procedural-Cave-Generator/README.md

 ## 0. Introduction

-This is a highly customizable and scalable system for generating randomized 3D cave terrain in Unity.
+This is a highly customizable system for generating randomized 3D cave terrain in Unity.
+The project is complete, and in maintenance mode - I will continue to fix issues, but am unlikely to implement new features, and will take care to preserve the interface so that later versions can be swapped without breaking a project.

 ![3D cave with height map](http://i.imgur.com/sBi6T2U.jpg)